 Ms. Gooding is admired for her thoroughness and responsiveness and is most proud of her team's ability to process certification faster than ever before through automation, operational improvements and efficiencies they have worked to achieve.
-Shorter certification times means business owners can market their DBE/MWBE designation sooner and effectively grow their businesses.
+Shorter certification times means business owners can market their DBE/ MWBE designation sooner and effectively grow their businesses.

+When Ms. Gooding is not at the office, she is an NFL superfan.
+Not knowing much about football before she met her husband twenty years ago, she realized that she had to get upto-speed quickly if she were to marry an NFL professional.
+It's all football, all the time now for Ms. Gooding - her favorite morning radio show is Sirius XM's "NFL Radio 88" and she subscribes to the Sunday Ticket so she can tune-into multiple NFL games taking place all around the country.
 Barbara Carter, the Administrative Assistant III of the BDD for 21 years, has served as Ms. Gooding's strong right arm on the team.
 Ms. Carter is the heartbeat of the office, overseeing the clerical staff, all administrative duties and managing the No Change Affidavit process for vendors.
 She enjoys talking to vendors every day and answering their questions about their No Change Affidavit applications, how they navigate the B2Gnow system and how to upload required documents.
 This allows her to exercise her abilities of patience, organizational and problem-solving skills.